PythonCharmers/python-future/docs/compatible_idioms.rst

         ...

     # Python 2 and 3: option 1
-    from future.builtins import int    # subclass of long on Py2
+    from builtins import int    # subclass of long on Py2

     if isinstance(x, int):             # matches both int and long on Py2 ...